 Alternate Search Engine

 That is exactly the reason why I use DuckDuckGo as the search engine.
-It is search engine operated by a single individual, and if I find an advertisement that suits my need, I know that my click is going to feed one hungry mouth, and support that individual specifically.
+It is a search engine operated by a single individual, and if I find an advertisement that suits my need, I know that my click is going to feed one hungry mouth and support that individual specifically.

 Now specifically the guy behind DuckDuckGo helped me avoid a nasty Google Addiction, with the search engine that doesn’t track me.
 Isn’t this entrepreneurship at it’s highest level?
 See what I mean when I say that we can operate outside of the corporate boundaries.

 Sometimes we can get limited, sometimes the results I get from DDG, aren’t the perfect results, but at least, this way I am supporting the liberation of corporate slavery.